Autorotational musings

 Photo, Larne RFC

-I will never forget being glued to the little dot that represented Norman’s GPS tracker, watching it cross from the American continent to Greenland, all the way down the coast of that inhospitable terrain and over the dangerous waters of the north Atlantic, willing it on to the relative safety of Iceland.
-I was at my desk supposedly at work, flicking rapidly between the multiple databases of military logistics and Norman’s website, unable to tear myself away from the magnetic pull of his progress.
+I will never forget being glued to the little dot that represented Norman’s GPS tracker, watching it cross from the American continent to Greenland, all the way down the coast of that inhospitable terrain and over the dangerous waters of the North Atlantic, willing it on to the relative safety of Iceland.
+I was at my desk (supposedly at work) flicking rapidly between the multiple databases of military logistics and Norman’s website, unable to tear myself away from the magnetic pull of his progress.
 Then the long awaited final stretch, down from Iceland to Scotland and back across to Larne, triumphant!

 All alone around the world.
 A microscopic dot above the heartless expanse of oceans, mountains and tundra, wholly dependant on a single engine in an open cockpit machine with the gliding ability of a house brick.
 To say that Norman Surplus is a very brave man, doesn’t do him justice.

 It was hell of a trip that he made, setting several world records in the process, but due to political and bureaucratic complications, pieces of the puzzle were missing.
 There were unavoidable gaps in his achievement.
 But not anymore.
-Accompanied by another gyroplane pilot who is trying to equal their success, Norman and G-YROX have crossed the vast expanse of Russia and this week they have reached the Pacific coast.
+Accompanied by another gyroplane pilot who is trying to emulate their success, Norman and G-YROX have crossed the vast expanse of Russia and this week they have reached the Pacific coast.
 Fantastic effort!
 And they’re not done yet.

 Norman is raising money and awareness for his cancer charity.
 Please support him and give a donation to the cause.